VigneshEilik/Police_securecheck/README.md

 ## Create a database named Securelogs

-Import the cleaned data using the provided .csv or from the Streamlit UI \n Update your MySQL credentials in streamlit_app.py: \n engine = create_engine("mysql+mysqlconnector://root:<your_password>@localhost/Securelogs")
+Import the cleaned data using the provided .csv or from the Streamlit UI Update your MySQL credentials in streamlit_app.py: engine = create_engine("mysql+mysqlconnector://root:<your_password>@localhost/Securelogs")

 ## Run the streamlit app